Intellectual Property & Trademark Law

 In addition, if you think that your intellectual property rights have been violated, we can represent you in order to take legal action.
 We can approach any parties who have infringed on your intellectual property rights, and we can begin litigation on your behalf if necessary.

 We understand that your intellectual property is part of your business, and it may be an integral part of your profits.
 We’ll help you to file for protection under intellectual property law; we’ll ensure that your protections aren’t violated; and we can pursue litigation on your behalf if your intellectual property rights are violated.
 If you’re curious about what we can do for your business and its intellectual property, don’t hesitate to get in touch with us for additional information.
-Protect your business with Gross Law, your trusted, Top Rated Local® Law Group.
+Protect your business with Gross Law Group, P.A., your trusted, Top Rated Local® Law Group.

 Contact us for a free consultation on your trademark or intellectual property matter.